-Whether a royalist or not, you can’t help but admire the way the queen has led not only the country but the commonwealth too.
+Whether a royalist or not, you can’t help but admire the way Queen Elizabeth II led not only the country but the commonwealth too.

 We all know of and recognise great leaders but how do we become a great leader to those around us?